rlopezkaufman/rlopezkaufman.github.io/index.md

 # Welcome!

-I'm Raphael, a research engineer at DeepMind working on reinforcement learning.
+I'm Raphael, a research engineer at DeepMind.

+I've worked mainly on multitask reinforcement learning in 3D embodied worlds.
+I'm also interested in the reliability of large scale research infrastructure.

 More info about me on my [Linkedin profile](https://www.linkedin.com/in/rlkrlk/).